Maine Counseling License Requirements

-- Apply for permission to take the MFT Exam administered by the Association of Marriage and Family Therapy Regulatory Boards (AMFTRB).
+- Submit the standard application for full or conditional licensure to apply for permission to take the Marital and Family Therapy (MFT) National Examination administered by the Association of Marriage and Family Therapy Regulatory Boards (AMFTRB).

 - Apply for your conditional LMFT license.

-For more information on the career in marriage and family counseling, check out our LMFT career guide.
+For more information on a career in marriage and family counseling, check out our LMFT career guide.

-Maine school counselors promote equity and access to educational opportunities that advance students’ academic achievement and manage their emotions and interpersonal skills.
-To become a school counselor, applicants will first need to obtain a master’s degree in school counseling or school psychology.
-As an extension of an educator’s license, school counselors in Maine are regulated by the Maine Department of Education and need to have classroom teaching experience to receive counseling certification.
+Maine school counselors can provide guidance services to ages pre-K to grade 12.
+They promote equity and access to educational opportunities that advance students’ academic achievement, help them manage their emotions, and help them strengthen their interpersonal skills.
+To become a school counselor, applicants will first need to obtain a master’s or doctoral degree in school counseling or school psychology and complete an approved course for teaching students with exceptionalities in the regular classroom.
+As an extension of an educator’s license, school counselors in Maine are regulated by the Maine Department of Education (DOE).
 In general, to become a school counselor, you will need to:

 - Take and pass the Praxis Professional School Counselor examination and other necessary assessments.

 - Be recommended for certification by your graduate institution.